Stay involved with Call for Code

 Call for Code for Racial Justice open source projects seek to combat systemic racism through technology.
 Solution starters on the topics of Police & Judicial Reform and Accountability, Diverse Representation, and Policy & Legislation Reform include resources to help you learn about the projects and how you can start building, evolving, and leveraging the technology.
 Your contributions to these projects directly benefit organizations doing grassroots work and local communities who need these solutions.
 Join the Call for Code for Racial Justice community in Slack to gain access to experts and collaborators, and get started supporting these initiatives.

 Successful Call for Code Global Challenge submissions are deployed in the real world and progress to become open sourced through our partnership with the Linux Foundation.
 One example is the open source project Pyrrha, which grew out of the Prometeo team’s 2019 Global Challenge winning solution and aims to accelerate innovation around firefighter health monitoring and safety.
 The Pyrrha project community welcomes new contributors who can help with things like improving toxin exposure analysis, improving mobile device capabilities, or deploying the software in new environments around the world.
 You can explore this and several other Call for Code open source projects designed to address pressing issues like climate change, natural disasters, and COVID-19, and join the community to learn how you can contribute.

-Sign up for our Call for Code newsletter to receive important updates about Call for Code, including new Spot Challenges, open source projects, and skill-building opportunities.
+Sign up for our Call for Code newsletter to receive important updates about Call for Code, including Global Challenge announcements, open source projects, and skill-building opportunities.
 Sign up for the newsletter.

-Winners of the 2021 Global Challenge will be announced in November.
-In the meantime, stay connected with our community by contributing to open source projects that make a tangible impact — and know how thankful we are that you are willing to share your time and talents to make our world a better place.
+Winners of the 2021 Global Challenge were announced in November.
+Stay connected with our community by contributing to open source projects that make a tangible impact — and know how thankful we are that you are willing to share your time and talents to make our world a better place.